 Your African grey will enjoy human interaction and socialization with other household members.
-Be aware though, that it will feel threatened and vulnerable if its cage is placed in the path of a lot of passing traffic in the home.
+Be aware though, that it will feel threatened and vulnerable if its cage is in the path of a lot of passing traffic in the home.

 You should now have enough information to know if you have enough space to keep a grey parrot in your home.